Jan729/Spark2020-2021/README.md

 #define IS_WOKWI_TEST true
 ```

 9. Click the checkmark (PlatformIO:Build) at the bottom of vscode to compile.
-When the compiler shows `SUCCESS`, run the simulation with `ctrl-shift-p` `Wokwi: Start Simulator`
+When the compiler shows `SUCCESS`, run the simulation with `ctrl-shift-p` `Wokwi: Start Simulator`.

+### How to modify wokwi diagram.json

+You can edit the diagram.json two ways.

+Option 1: Manually edit the diagram.json in vscode by right clicking `diagram.json` >  Open With > Text Editor.
+Parts are listed in `parts`, and wires are listed in `connections`.

+Option 2: Go to wokwi.com, make a New Project, then copy and paste the `diagram.json`.
+You can then use the web GUI to re-position and copy `parts`.
+To add `parts` and `connections`, you'll need to manually edit the json file.

 #### How to add code to this project
 Put your code in the src/ folder (otherwise the simulator will not find your code).